286897655/trace-out/README.md

 ```
 --

-`$return` expression - print value of epxression passed to return statement.
+`$return` expression - print value of epxression passed to the return statement.

 Example: